zakarynichols/react-calculator/README.md

 - ES6 Features like const, let, arrow functions, string interpolation, and destructuring.
 - Easy and dependency free navigation bar with React's useRef() hook.

-## 📋 TODO

-- Implement Light/Dark mode.
-A busy work week and going up North for the weekend will be my excuse.

 ## 🚀 Dev setup

 - Install dependencies : `npm install`